apersongithub/Duolingo-Unlimited-Hearts/README.md

 > - This extension for the Safari Browser or any webkit browser AKA **(EVERY BROWSER ON iPhone/iPad)** will never be supported unless Apple fully implements `webRequest` or `declarativeNetRequest` APIs, which are necessary for this extension to function.
 >   - Even if the above happened, not only would I need to buy a **Mac** to develop it on Apple’s proprietary Xcode platform, I would also need to pay **$99/year** for a developer license to publish the extension on the App Store.
 >   - I *could* use a virtual machine, but I’d still have to pay for the license...
+>   - TLDR: Use the userscript(s) if you are on iOS.

 ### Developer FAQ